joscasgom1/PMS/README.md

 3. Ensure that **Gurobi** is installed and the license is active.

+4. Select the desired datasets and scenarios inside each script
+   (`experiments_compactRF.py` and `experiments_extendedRF.py`).

-4. Run the experiment scripts:
+5. Run the experiment scripts:
     ```bash
     python experiments_compactRF.py
     python experiments_extendedRF.py
     ```
 ---

 ## Presets